 The American Association of Retired Persons is a members-only organization for Americans as they get older and into retirement age.
-Even though the yearly AARP membership fee is $16, it might be worth it if you think you’ll frequently take advantage of AARP’s benefits and resources.
+Even though joining AARP comes with a membership fee, it might be worth it if you think you’ll frequently take advantage of AARP’s benefits and resources.

-One way to figure out whether it’s worth it is to look at your lifestyle and ask yourself the following:
+One way to figure out whether you’re a good fit for AARP is to look at your lifestyle and ask yourself the following:

 - Do you travel at least once a year?